Juan Miranda (footballer)

-Juan Miranda González (born 19 January 2000) is a Spanish professional footballer who plays as a left-back for La Liga club Real Betis and the Spain national team.
+Juan Miranda González (born 19 January 2000) is a Spanish professional footballer who plays as a left-back for Serie A club Bologna.

 Club career

 Barcelona

 Born in Olivares, Seville, Andalusia, Miranda joined Barcelona's youth setup in June 2014, from Real Betis.
 After progressing through the youth setup, he made his senior debut with the reserves on 19 August 2017, starting in a 2–1 away win against Real Valladolid in the Segunda División.

 Miranda scored his first senior goal on 27 January 2018, netting the second in a 3–0 home win against Granada.
 On 11 December, he made his UEFA Champions League debut for the first team in a 1–1 draw against Tottenham Hotspur.

 Loan to Schalke 04

 On 30 August 2019, Miranda joined Bundesliga club FC Schalke 04 on a two-year loan deal.
 On 15 December 2019, he made his Bundesliga debut in a 1–0 home win against Eintracht Frankfurt when he came on for the injured Weston McKennie in the 13th minute.
 On 1 July 2020, he returned to Barcelona as the loan was ended early.